Energy-Reliability Limits in Nanoscale Feedforward Neural Networks and Formulas: Boolean Tree Circuits from Heterogeneous Gates

 \subsection{Minimum Energy Requirement}

 Based on the necessary condition \eqref{eq:neceNonUni}, we first determine the minimum energy requirement for $\delta$-reliable realization of $F$ using $G_g$.
 Consider the following problem,

-Constraints of this problem are the $\delta$-reliability constraints derived above, and the objective is the total energy consumption across the gates.
-So, the optimal solution of this problem satisfies the necessary conditions for $\delta$-reliability.
-Hence, the optimum of this problem is a lower bound on the total energy required to realize $F$ using $G_g$.
+The constraints in this optimization problem are from the $\delta$-reliability requirements and the objective is the total energy consumed across gates.
+Thus, the optimal solution satisfies the necessary conditions for $\delta$-reliability and is a lower bound on the total energy required to realize $F$ using $G_g$.

 For physical energy-failure functions, $\chi$ has an inverse, $0\le \epsilon_g=\chi(e_g)\le a$, for $0\le e_g \le \infty$.
 Hence, the problem can be further simplified by eliminating the energy variable $e_g$,